Eaglesfikr/Awesome-Website-Fingerprinting-Attacks/README.md

 The scenario for website fingerprinting is generally within the TOR anonymous network context.
 Under normal encrypted traffic, it is not of much concern; here, we specifically refer to the former.

-Website fingerprinting can be classified into robustness, multi-tab, Cross-domain few-shot and early-stage based on its research questions.
+Website fingerprinting can be classified into classic robustness, multi-tab, Cross-domain few-shot and early-stage based on its research questions.

 ---